 The net flow figures can be disaggregated into gross flows by gender and citizenship.
-Accordingly, in 2012, gross inflows amounted to 140,400 (of whom 125,600 foreigners) and outflows to 96,600 (of whom 74,400 foreigners).
-The net migration rate (net migration per 1,000 inhabitants) which has declined from a high of 6.2 in 2004 to a low of 2 in 2009 rose again and reached 5.2 in 2012.
-There is not much difference in the net migration rate of men and women in 2012.
+Accordingly, in 2013, gross inflows amounted to 151,300 (of whom 135,200 foreigners) and outflows to 96,600 (of whom 74,500 foreigners).
+The net migration rate (net migration per 1,000 inhabitants) which has declined from a high of 6.2 in 2004 to a low of 2 in 2009 rose again and reached 6.5 in 2013.
+Male net migration rates were somewhat higher than female rates in 2013 (6.8 versus 6.1).
 There is, however, a significant difference between natives and migrants.
-While the net immigration rate of foreign citizens amounts to some 5% of the foreign population, it is negative in the case of Austrians but insignificant relative to the population size.
+While the net immigration rate of foreign citizens amounts to almost 6% of the foreign population, it is negative in the case of Austrians but insignificant relative to the population size.

-Of all the 140,400 inflows in 2012, 55% or 77,200 came from the EU-27 plus EEA/CH.
-21 percent came from the old EU-MS (28,900), in the main Germany (17,800); 47,500 or 34% came from the EU12 and 34.5% or 48,400 from third countries.
+Of all the 151,300 inflows in 2013, 57% or 87,000 came from the EU plus EEA/CH.
+20 percent came from the old EU-MS (30,700), in the main Germany (17,700); 47,500 or 36% came from the EU13 and 32% or 48,600 from third countries.
 This is a major shift towards inflows from CEECs.
 Inflows from South-East of Europe and from Turkey are slowing down.
-Accordingly, 11 percent came from the former region of Yugoslavia (with a majority share of citizens of Serbia and Montenegro), 2.9 percent from Turkey.
-Inflows from Asia are becoming more dynamic, largely a result of refugees from Afghanistan, but also from China reaching a share of 11.2% of all inflows.
-Inflows from Africa (2.7 percent) and America (2.6 percent) are rising but continue to be small in comparison.
-(Figure 5)
+Accordingly, 9 percent came from the former region of Yugoslavia (with a majority share of citizens of Serbia and Montenegro), 3 percent from Turkey.
+Inflows from Asia are becoming more dynamic, largely a result of refugees from Afghanistan, but also from China, reaching a share of 10% of all inflows.
+Inflows from Africa (2.7 percent) and America (2.5 percent) are rising but continue to be small in comparison.
+(Figure 5 and Table 5)

-If we compare the migration flows of third country citizens based on the population register with the number of settler resident permits granted to third country citizens in the course of 2012, it can be established that about half of the gross inflow of 48,400 were settlers registered with the Ministry of Interior (20,000).
+If we compare the migration flows of third country citizens based on the population register with the number of settler resident permits granted to third country citizens in the course of 2013, it can be established that about half of the gross inflow of 48,600 were settlers registered with the Ministry of Interior (18,000).

-Of all the 95,600 outflows in 2012, almost half are directed towards the EU27.
+Of all the 96,600 outflows in 2013, almost half are directed towards the EU.
 19% are towards the old EU-MS, in the main Germany, indicating that the German population in Austria is largely a floating population, a consequence of a high degree of integration of the economies, the labour market, the education system and the society at large.
-This holds also for persons from the new EU-MS (EU10&EU2), who are the destination regions of another 27 percent of all outflows.
+This holds also for persons from the new EU-MS (EU10&EU2&EU1), which are the destination regions of another 28 percent of all outflows.
 In contrast, fairly small numbers of persons from former Yugoslavia are among the outflows from Austria, in particular in relation to the numbers residing in Austria, indicating that citizens of those countries of origin often arrive to stay, a trend since the former 'guestworker' movements of the 1960s and 1970s.
-A fairly new feature emerges in the last couple of years, namely that Turkish migrants are increasingly returning to Turkey such that, in 2012, only a small net inflow of 937 Turks remained.
-Dynamic economic growth in Turkey increasingly motivates Turkish migrants to return.
+A fairly new feature emerged in the last couple of years, namely that Turkish migrants are increasingly returning to Turkey such that, in 2012, only a small net inflow of 937 Turks remained.
+However, in 2013, net immigration from Turkey starts to rise again to 1,300.
+Dynamic economic growth in Turkey tends to motivate Turkish migrants to return, but increasing refugee inflows from the neighbouring regions may start to be a concern to many a Turkish migrant.